baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-Ubuntu.md

 #### Install Node runtime

-- Step 1：Check to see if Node8.5 or above is already installed.
-If not go directly executing Step 2.
+- Step 1：Check Node8.5 or above is already installed or not.
+If not, goto Step 2.

 ```shell
 node -v